biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 **Additional information**

 The current version of PVDP works with mate-pairs and unpaired reads from Illumina sequencing technology (FASTQ.GZ, FASTQ or FASTA formats are supported).
-TThe program can receive multiple arguments, the most essential cases are described below:
+The program can receive multiple arguments, the most essential cases are described below:

-*<ins>Case 1</ins>: Unpaired reads*
+*<ins>Case 1</ins>: Unpaired reads.*

 >python Scripts/plantVirusDetectionV2.py -seq1 Path/to/file

-*<ins>Case 2</ins>: Mate-pairs reads*
+*<ins>Case 2</ins>: Mate-pairs reads.*

 >python Scripts/plantVirusDetectionV2.py -seq1 Path/to/file -seq2 Path/to/file/mate